alemart/surgescript/docs/engine/level.md

 Loads the specified level/quest.

-* If you pass the path to a level (a .lev file in the *levels/* folder), the specified level will be loaded.
+* If you pass the path to a level (a .lev file in the *levels/* folder), that level will be loaded.
 The state of the current level (position of the [entities](/engine/entity) and so on) will be lost.

-* If you pass the path to a quest (a .qst file in the *quests/* folder), the specified quest will be loaded and, when it's completed, the engine will redirect the user back to the level he/she was before.
-This might be useful for creating bonuses, configuration screens, and so on.
+* If you pass the path to a quest (a .qst file in the *quests/* folder), that quest will be loaded and, when it's completed or aborted, the engine will redirect the user back to the level he/she was before.

 *Arguments*

 * `filepath`: string.
 Relative path of the level or quest to be loaded.

 *Example*

 ```cs
 using SurgeEngine.Level;